matheusnascgomes/playframework-playground/README.md

-# Play Hello World Web Tutorial for Scala
+# A simple Play Framework + Ebean configuration From Scratch

 To follow the steps in this tutorial, you will need the correct version of Java and sbt.
 The template requires: